jdeschler/171final/README.md

 Societal Collapse in the Hive
 Jack Deschler, Leyla Brittan, Michael Scott, Caroline Gutierrez

-PROJECT OVERVIEW
+# PROJECT OVERVIEW

-Our project “Societal Collapse in the Hive” aims to provide information about honeybee colony loss in the United States and to consider some of the repercussions of this decline.
+Our project **Societal Collapse in the Hive** (originally called To Bee or Not To Bee) aims to provide information about honeybee colony loss in the United States and to consider some of the repercussions of this decline.

 Our first visualization shows how honey bee colony loss affects crop production values in the United States.
 The user